RTIInternational/researchnet/README.md

 ----------------

 Do this if you want to use build number variables

 `sed -e "s;%BUILD_NUMBER%;0;g" ecs.json > ecs_0.json`

-This is how to use te aws cli to create the ecs tasks `aws ecs register-task-definition --cli-input-json file://ecs.json`
+This is how to use the aws cli to create the ecs tasks

+`aws ecs register-task-definition --cli-input-json file://ecs.json`

+(don't worry, we'll clean this section up later)

 Bugs, new requests or contribution